zhdk123456/presto/presto-docs/src/main/sphinx/connector/kafka.rst

 files (must end with ``.json``) which contain table description files.

 This property is optional; the default is ``etc/kafka``.
+You must change this property to ``/etc/presto/kafka`` to work with the Teradata distribution of Presto.

 ``kafka.hide-internal-columns``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^